sinclairtarget/git-who/README.md

 mailmap](https://git-scm.com/docs/gitmailmap).
 If a `.mailmap` file is present in a Git repository, `git who` will respect it.

-Note that `git who` will _not_ consult your Git configuration to find your mailmap file if you have configured a different location for it other than the conventional `.mailmap` at the root of your repository.

 ## Git Blame Ignore Revs
 If you have a `.git-blame-ignore-revs` file at the root of your repository, `git who` will skip all commits named in that file.
 The format of the file